BayAreaMetro/RegionalTransitDatabase/README.md

 - [Routes by Transit Provider from 2009 to 2012](https://github.com/BayAreaMetro/rtd-data)

-- Stops by Provider from 2009 to 2012 - to come.
+- Stops by Provider from 2009 to 2012 - in progress.

-- Route Statistics by Provider from 2009 to 2012 - to come.
+- Route Statistics by Provider from 2009 to 2012 - in progress.

 ### Folders